Manaslu Circuit Trek

 Itinerary

 Upon arrival in Kathmandu, meet and greet at the international airport and transfer to the hotel.
-Short briefing of the trip.
+A short briefing of the trip.
 Check in to the hotel and rest for refreshment.
 Overnight at the hotel in Kathmandu.

 After breakfast, pick up from the hotel and proceed to the sightseeing tour in Kathmandu, especially the UNESCO world cultural heritage sites, which include Pashupatinath Temple, Boudhanath Stupa, Swoyambhunath Stupa, and Kathmandu Durbar Square, for the experience of a beautiful fusion of religion, culture, and history.
 These heritage monuments reflect the centuries-old culture, arts, and architecture of Nepal, which are medieval charms of the Malla Dynasty.
 After the tour, drop off at the hotel and make preparations for the Manaslu trek, including a permit, trekking gear, and trekking equipment.
 Overnight at the hotel in Kathmandu.